 There are also hidden costs to consider – leases over seven years have to be registered at the Land Registry; and stamp duty is payable on new leases where the aggregate rent is over £150,000 and also has to be “topped up” on rent reviews.
 Even if none is payable, the Inland Revenue have to be notified on many lower value leases.

 At Albinson Napier we have extensive experience of giving advice to prospective tenants , and can offer an all round service informed not only by technical knowledge, but also by commercial awareness and understanding.

 Our service is affordable – the average costs of a commercial lease will be around £1000 plus VAT, but we will always give a quote tailored to individual needs before agreeing to act.
 That will include Disbursements like land registry fees and stamp duty as required.

-If you want an informal discussion as to any tenancy prospect, please call or e-mail our Commercial team, Tim Napier, Richard Napier or Graham Wright for a no-commitment chat.
+If you want an informal discussion as to any tenancy prospect, please call or e-mail our Commercial team, Tim Napier, Sarah Napier or Graham Wright for a no-commitment chat.